-- A. Unless excused by the court, said attorney shall promptly attend each scheduled juvenile court hearing. - B. Unless excused by the court, said attorney shall promptly attend each scheduled juvenile court staffing session. - C. Attorneys shall comply with the standards of representation set forth in CRC 5.660(d)(4).
+- A. Unless excused by the court, said attorney shall promptly attend each scheduled juvenile court hearing. - B. Unless excused by the court, said attorney shall promptly attend each scheduled juvenile court staffing session. - C. Attorneys shall comply with the standards of representation set forth in California Rules of Court, rule 5.660(d)(4).
 Without limiting the generality of the foregoing, the attorney shall thoroughly and completely investigate the accuracy of the allegations of the petition or other moving papers and the court reports filed in support thereof.
-This shall include conducting a comprehensive interview with the client to ascertain his or her knowledge and/or involvement in the matters alleged or reported; contacting social workers and other professionals associated with the case to ascertain if the allegations and/or reports are supported by accurate facts and reliable information; consulting with and, if necessary, seeking the appointment of experts to advise the attorney or the court with respect to matters which are beyond the expertise of the attorney and/or the court; and obtaining such other facts, evidence or information as may be necessary to effectively present the client's position to the court. - D. The attorney shall determine the client's interests and the position the client wishes to take in the matter.
+This shall include conducting a comprehensive interview with the client to ascertain their knowledge and/or involvement in the matters alleged or reported; contacting social workers and other professionals associated with the case to ascertain if the allegations and/or reports are supported by accurate facts and reliable information; consulting with and, if necessary, seeking the appointment of experts to advise the attorney or the court with respect to matters that are beyond the expertise of the attorney and/or the court; and obtaining such other facts, evidence or information as may be necessary to effectively present the client's position to the court.

+- D. The attorney shall determine the client's interests and the position the client wishes to take in the matter.
 Except in those cases in which the client's whereabouts are unknown, this shall include a comprehensive interview with the client.
-If the client is a minor child who is placed out-of-home, in addition to interviewing the child, the attorney shall also interview the child's caretaker.

-- E. The attorney shall advise the client of the possible courses of action and of the risks and benefits of each.
-This shall include advising the client of the risks and benefits of resolving disputed matters without the necessity for adhering to court mandated time limits. - F. The attorney shall vigorously represent the child within applicable legal and ethical boundaries.
-This shall include the duty to work cooperatively with other counsel and the court, to explore ways to resolve disputed matters without hearing if it is possible to do so in a way which is consistent with the client's interests, and to comply with local rules and procedures as well as with statutorily mandated timelines.
-(Amended January 1, 2008.)
+If the client is a minor child who is placed out-of-home, in addition to interviewing the child, the attorney shall also interview the child's caretaker. - E. The attorney shall advise the client of the possible courses of action and of the risks and benefits of each.
+This shall include advising the client of the risks and benefits of resolving disputed matters without the necessity for adhering to court-mandated time limits. - F. The attorney shall vigorously represent the child within applicable legal and ethical boundaries.
+This shall include the duty to work cooperatively with other counsel and the court, to explore ways to resolve disputed matters without hearing if it is possible to do so in a way which is consistent with the client's interests, and to comply with local rules and procedures as well as with statutorily mandated timelines. - G. Notwithstanding the foregoing, the court may, in its discretion and where allowable by law, require remote appearances by any attorneys at hearings or sessions contemplated under this Local Rule.